 Bill Craft currently serves as the Deputy Assistant Secretary of State for Trade Policy and Programs in the Bureau of Economic and Business Affairs.
-In this capacity he directs and oversees the Bureau’s deep involvement in negotiations of the Trans-Pacific Partnership and the Transatlantic Trade and Investment Partnership agreements.
-He also supervises four offices, which are responsible for all trade issues including multilateral and bilateral trade, agriculture and biotechnology issues, and protection of intellectual property.
+In this capacity he directs and oversees the Bureau’s deep involvement in the negotiations of the Trans-Pacific Partnership, the Transatlantic Trade and Investment Partnership and at the World Trade Organization.
+He also supervises three offices, which are responsible for all trade issues including multilateral trade, bilateral trade, and agriculture policy.

 From 2001 to 2002 he was the director of the Department's office responsible for bilateral telecommunications and internet policy.
-Before converting to the civil service, Mr. Craft's Foreign Service assignments included Rome; desk officer for Haiti and Dominican Republic; and East Asian Economic Policy.
+Before converting to the civil service, Mr. Craft's Foreign Service assignments included Rome; desk officer for Haiti and Dominican Republic; and the office of East Asian Economic Policy.

-Mr. Craft has received a number of the State Department's highest awards including the Secretary's Award for Public Diplomacy, the Department of State’s Superior Honor Award for his work on the WTO's Doha Development Agenda, and for his role at the World Summit on Sustainable Development in Johannesburg.
+Mr. Craft has received a number of the State Department's highest awards including the Presidential Meritorious Performance Rank Award, the Secretary's Award for Public Diplomacy, and the Department of State’s Superior Honor Award for his work on the WTO's Doha Development Agenda, and for his role at the World Summit on Sustainable Development in Johannesburg.

 Education: Colby College, Maine, B.A. in Economics.
 American University, Washington DC, Masters in Public Administration.
-Industrial College of the Armed Forces, National Defense University (NDU), Washington DC, M.S..
+Industrial College of the Armed Forces, National Defense University, Washington DC, M.S.